taushet/monero_mining_monitor/README.md

 #Credits

-* This is a clown suit for the logfile of xmr-proxy, so big thanks to Atrides.
+* This is a clown suit for xmr-proxy, so big thanks to Atrides.
 * Thanks to the Bootstrap people for making css/javascript easy.

 #License